 I think that the original tai chi ball sets are better for two reasons:

 - They ensure better posture because you have to engage your core the entire time.
 If you bend over in the slightest, your upper back immediately gets sore telling you to “Straighten Up!!”
 This isn’t possible with a kettlebell.
 There is a gym I drive past on my way to work.
 They have a morning group working out in the parking lot swinging kettlebells between their legs and out in front of them.
 In the time I am sitting at the red light, I watch their form deteriorate.
 By the 8th or 10th rep I am left cringing for their lower back.
+Understand that tai chi is 180 degrees out from this and always has posture as a focus because it is linked to so many other health benefits.

 - Tai chi ball movements ensure you move from the ground and engage all your muscles at once.
 The larger tai chi balls are not textured and do not have a handle.
 You can’t palm it.
 You can’t swing it without using ground force and continual control.
 It is true tai chi movement.